Who can be a proxy

 Your proxy must be:

-From May 2023, your proxy will need to show photo ID of themselves when they vote for you.
+Your proxy will need to show photo ID of themselves when they vote on your behalf at a polling station.

 Find out more about Voter ID at polling stations